Using this item and referring to it is encouraged, and please use it in presentations, web pages, newspapers, blogs and reports.

 For any form of publication, please include the link to this page and give the creator credit (in this case Peter Prokosch)

 Icelandic horses in winter, Southern Iceland

-The Icelandic horse is a breed of horse developed in Iceland.
+The Icelandic horse is a breed of horse native to Iceland.
 Although the horses are small, at times pony-sized, most registries for the Icelandic refer to it as a horse.
-Icelandic horses are long-lived and hardy.
+Icelandic horses are hardy and live long.
 Icelandic law prevents horses from being imported into the country and exported animals are not allowed to return.